 7. Reduce the bounce rate

 The bounce rate is a pain point for many e-commerce marketers.
-Why do users leave a full cart at the last stage of making a purchase?
+So why do users leave a full cart at the last stage of making a purchase?

-There are a lot of valid reasons to behave like this: a too complicated registration form, technical bugs, no support…
+There are many valid reasons to behave like this: a too complicated registration form, technical bugs, no support…

 To detect the real reason behind the high bounce rate, use a scrolling depth heatmap.
 The collected data can clarify why users hesitate and what marketing offer can remarket them.